-- 11.1 A regulated entity must ensure that all instructions from or on behalf of a consumer are properly documented and the date of both the receipt and transmission of the instruction is recorded. - 11.2 A regulated entity must ensure that any decision in the exercise of its discretion on behalf of a consumer with respect to a product is recorded. - 11.3 A regulated entity must ensure that, where it accepts an instruction from a consumer that is subject to any condition imposed by the consumer, it maintains a record of the condition to which the instruction is subject. - 11.4 A regulated entity must maintain a list of its customers who are consumers as defined by this Code. - 11.5 A regulated entity must maintain up-to-date records containing at least the following: - a) a copy of all documents required for consumer identification and profile; - b) the consumer's contact details; - c) all information and documents prepared in compliance with this Code; - d) details of products and services provided to the consumer; - e) all correspondence with the consumer and details of any other information provided to the consumer in relation to the product or service; - f) all documents or applications completed or signed by the consumer; - g) copies of all original documents submitted by the consumer in support of an application for the provision of a service or product; and - h) all other relevant information and documentation concerning the consumer. - 11.6 Details of individual transactions must be retained for six years after the date on which the particular transaction is discontinued or completed.
-All other records must be retained for six years from the date on which the regulated entity ceased to provide any product or service to the consumer concerned. - 11.7 Records are not required to be kept in a single location but must be complete and readily accessible.
+- 11.1 A regulated entity must ensure that all instructions from or on behalf of a consumer, including the date of both the receipt and transmission of the instruction, are recorded. - 11.2 A regulated entity must ensure that any decision in the exercise of its discretion on behalf of a consumer with respect to a product is recorded. - 11.3 A regulated entity must ensure that, where it accepts an instruction from a consumer that is subject to any condition imposed by the consumer, it maintains a record of the condition to which the instruction is subject. - 11.4 A regulated entity must maintain a list of its customers who are consumers as defined by this Code. - 11.5 A regulated entity must maintain up-to-date records containing at least the following: - a) a copy of all documents required for consumer identification and profile; - b) the consumer's contact details; - c) all information and documents prepared in compliance with this Code; - d) details of products and services provided to the consumer; - e) all correspondence with the consumer and details of any other information provided to the consumer in relation to the product or service: - f) all documents or applications completed or signed by the consumer; - g) copies of all original documents submitted by the consumer in support of an application for the provision of a service or product; and - h) all other relevant information and documentation concerning the consumer. - 11.6 A regulated entity must retain details of individual transactions for six years after the date on which the particular transaction is discontinued or

+- completed.
+A regulated entity must retain all other records for six years from the date on which the regulated entity ceased to provide any product or service to the consumer concerned. - 11.7 A regulated entity must maintain complete and readily accessible records; however, a regulated entity is not required to keep records in a single location.